 The school keeps up-to-date records of pupil progress and in addition to this; details of additional or different provision made under SEND support are recorded.
-This includes accurate information to evidence the SEND support that has been provided over the pupil's time in the school, as well as its impact.
+This includes accurate information, stored on Edukey, to evidence the SEND support that has been provided over the pupil's time in the school.